ucn-eu/android_loggingserver/README.md

 =============

-Node app to receive multipart from POST uploads of json objects to be stored to the backend mongodb.
+Node app to receive multipart from POST uploads of json objects to be stored to the backend MongoDB.

 Stores received objects to a configurable database (see processes.json) in a collection <obj.collection> or 'default' if the keyword is missing.